all-birds birds

 All bird watchers have their favorites.
 American Robin, Goldfinch, Chickadees, Mockingbirds, Woodpeckers, Nuthatches, Blue Jays, Cardinals …there are too many to mention.

 On this page you will find links to the most popular backyard birds, state birds, and North American Bird lists.
 My personal favorites are described in the pages of this site.
+These are also the favorite birds for bird watching across America.

 Bird watching or birding is the second most popular outdoor hobby in America.
 The only hobby that is as popular is gardening.
 Bird watching is also the fastest growing of all outdoor recreational activities.
 It is estimated that there are 60 to 70 million bird watchers in the US.